 /p:OctoPackAppendToPackageId=foo: Append the extra name to the package ID (e.g. for feature branch packages).
 MyApp.Foo.1.2.3.nupkg.

-Push You Packages to the Octopus Built-in Repository
+Push your packages to the Octopus built-in repository

 Octopus provides a built-in package repository for your deployment packages.
 The Octopus built-in repository is generally the best choice for deployment packages because it offers better performance and most suitable retention policies.